Emmanuel-213/SecureVault-Dashboard/README.md

 The panel displays, File name, File type, File size, and Full file path

 ## 3. Keyboard Accessibility
-The explorer supports full keyboard interaction for accessibility and power users.
+I made sure that the explorer supports full keyboard interaction for accessibility and power users.
 I used the following supported controls; ArrowUp, ArrowDown, ArrowRight, ArrowLeft, and Enter.
 I have set the arrow up key for moving to previous visible item, the arrow right key for expanding folders, the left arrow key for collapsing folders and for focusing on parent folder.
 The enter key is also for selecting files and opening folders.